Perspective | The beat goes on, but without the classic, hand-cranked eggbeater

 Child loved the whisk.
 In “Mastering the Art of French Cooking,” she recommended that every kitchen have several.
 Whisks are wonderful, she wrote, “for beating eggs, sauces, canned soups and for general mixing.
 They are easier than the rotary egg beater, because you use one hand only.”

-Smithsonian Steve said that about 10 years ago his wife bought a classic rotary eggbeater.
+Steve from the Smithsonian said that about 10 years ago his wife bought a classic rotary eggbeater.

 “She thought it would be fun for the kids,” he said.
 “I think we used it twice.
 It’s sitting somewhere in the basement.”